SCS Mentoring Program

 Requirements to Apply as a Mentee

-• valid membership with the SCS.
+• Valid membership with the SCS.

-• MSc or PhD student or Postdoc with valid matriculation/contract.
+• MSc or PhD student or Postdoc.

 • a CV